CEE corridor into the US

 CEE operators routing US entry through a DACH parent or partner should also reference the DACH market gate, plus city-level deep dives for Frankfurt, Munich, and Vienna as comparison points.

-What the inherited DACH register costs in America.
+What the inherited DACH buyer language costs in America.

 CEE operators going US either inherit a DACH parent's already-rebuilt frame, which works, or they go direct, which exposes the gap immediately.
 The DACH layer is sometimes a hidden asset and sometimes a misleading one.
 House view on CEE entry